nikolanovoselec/m365-mcp-server/TECHNICAL.md

 - Props can be accidentally dropped or overwritten

 **Current Workaround**:
-We manually inject props at the routing layer before Durable Object invocation:
+The system manually injects props at the routing layer before Durable Object invocation:

 ```typescript
 // Manual props injection for SSE endpoint